noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 The data types supported by NoFlo include:

 * _all_: the port can deal with any data type
-* _bang_: the port doesn't do anything with the contents of a data packet, only with the fact that a packet was sent
+* _bang_: the port doesn't do anything with the contents of a data packet, only with the fact that a packet was sent, so any datatype can be sent to a bang port
 * _string_
 * _boolean_
 * _number_